bradchristie/taminations-flutter/assets/b1/circulate.md

 From Columns, Single File Circulate is the same as All 8 Circulate.

-When dancers go in opposite directions along the same path, All 8 Circulate is often equivalent to other calls (e.g., Pass Thru or Trade By).
+When dancers go in opposite directions along the same path, All 8 Circulate is often equivalent to other calls (for example, Pass Thru or Trade By).
 These applications are proper, but confusing to many dancers.
 Except in an instructional setting, they are often perceived as attempts to trick the dancers and should probably be avoided.
 On the other hand,